About this Install Guide

 If you prefer to use npm or need the latest version, you can install Gemini CLI globally using npm.

 First, make sure you have Node.js version 20 or higher installed.
-Install Node.js using Homebrew:
+You can install Node.js using Homebrew:

 brew install node